 To continue to deepen in my own spiritual practice, that the service I offer others may always be grounded in the integrity of an authentic and evolving spiritual life.

 To fulfil, to the best of my ability, the personal vow.

 To actively engage with the OneSpirit Interfaith Foundation’s code of ethics

 Why I chose OneSpirit & Interfaith Ministry

-Interfaith teaches interfaith ministry, spiritual leadership, secret activism, ritual, spiritual counselling and the worlds mean faith paths to enable ministers to save people of all faiths.
+Interfaith teaches interfaith ministry, spiritual leadership, sacred activism, ritual, spiritual counselling and the worlds main faith paths to enable ministers to save people of all faiths.

 I was particularly drawn to their code of ethics which align with my own values.